Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Electric field correlator at NLO

 Conceptually, there is nothing preventing us from computing~\eqref{eq:elcorrelatorcalc} directly (without any reference to other operator orderings).
 However, in the light of certain issues (which we will discuss later) that are easier to address if we employ the KMS relations that the correlator satisfies at any definite temperature, we will formulate our calculation by starting from a more general object

 where $\ml{T}_C$ denotes the contour ordering (fields further along the contour are placed to the left) and $I,J$ are indices that indicate on which branch of the Schwinger-Keldysh contour the fields are located.
 This general correlator (\ref{eq:elcorrelatorgeneral}) reduces to the physically relevant correlator (\ref{eq:elcorrelatorcalc}) when we take $I=1$, $J=2$, and it also provides working definitions of other finite-temperature correlators with different contour orderings.
-For example, we can define the {\it time-ordered} version of this correlator to be the one where we take $I = J = 1$, and also construct the {\it retarded} correlator by using that, in general, the time-ordered $G^{\ml{T}}$ and retarded $G^R$ 2-point functions in a thermal background satisfy
+For example, we can define the {\it time-ordered} version of this correlator to be the one where we take $I = J = 1$,\footnote{{ The correlation defined by $I=J=1$ is in general different from the following correlator

+See the discussions at the end of Section~\ref{sec:add-results}.} } and also construct the {\it retarded} correlator by using that, in general, the time-ordered $G^{\ml{T}}$ and retarded $G^R$ 2-point functions in a thermal background satisfy

 We stress that, since the physical object that determines the rates is given by the correlator~\eqref{eq:elcorrelatorcalc}, introducing these new correlators is, so far, more of a mathematical tool than an additional point of view revealing of some physical aspects of the calculation.
 However, we will comment on any physical aspect that becomes apparent from the new correlators as we explain the calculation.
-For now, given the KMS relation shown in Appendix~\ref{app:kms}, we know that, mathematically, all we need to know to describe the rates is the following spectral function:
+For now, given the KMS relations shown in Section~\ref{subsect:elcol}, we know that, mathematically, all we need to know to describe the rates is the following spectral function:

 and as such, we will focus on computing the spectral function.
-The usefulness of doing the calculation this way will become apparent when we discuss collinear finiteness of the result.
+The usefulness of doing the calculation this way will become apparent when we discuss collinear finiteness of the result. { We want to emphasize that the lesser correlation function $[g_E^{++}]^{<,da}_{ji}(y,x)$ is not equal to the correlator with $I=2,J=1$ in general, due to the different ordering of the gauge fields with respect to the electric field.
+Calculating $[g_E^{++}]^{<,da}_{ji}(y,x)$ requires going beyond the usual Schwinger-Keldysh contour, while calculating the correlator with $I=2,J=1$ can be done in the Schwinger-Keldysh formalism.
+In the following, when this subtlety becomes crucial in certain diagrams, we will use the KMS relation to replace $[g_E^{++}]^{<,da}_{ji}(y,x)$ with $[g_E^{--}]^{>,da}_{ji}(-y,-x)$, which can be calculated in the conventional Schwinger-Keldysh formalism. }